Wells Fargo Claws Back $75 Million More From 2 Executives Over Fake Accounts

 The new clawbacks came as Wells Fargo's board released a 110-page report that cites "distortion" of the sales culture and management system in the unit at the heart of the scandal, as well as other organizational issues that kept the essential problems from being addressed.

-Describing a system that sometimes "imposed excessive pressure" on lower-rung workers during Tolstedt's long tenure, the report says that employees in the Community Bank division were ranked against each other on "scorecards" that were updated daily.
-Workers were paid and promoted based on sales goals that executives knew were often unattainable, the report says.
+Describing a system that sometimes "imposed excessive pressure" on lower-rung workers during Tolstedt's long tenure, the report says employees in the Community Bank division were ranked against each other on "scorecards" that were updated daily.
+Workers were paid and promoted based on sales goals that executives knew were often unattainable, according to the report.

 Former Wells Fargo employees who tried to raise red flags about the sales practices have told NPR's Chris Arnold that they were fired or pushed to resign — and an investigation showed that the bank had put black marks against those employees' names in a permanent national database used by banks and regulators.